 Are You Looking For Employment?

-- Never makeup information on a résumé; it can come back to haunt you later.
+- Never lie about the information on a resume; it can come back to haunt you later.

 - Look at a variety of recent, relevant job descriptions.
 Use similar language to describe your skills and accomplishments on your resume.